Golang range loop examples | For each loop tutorials

 }

-During an iteration of the collection, each iteration contains a key or index, value or element at index.
+During the iteration of a collection, each iteration involves a key or index and a corresponding value or element at that index.

-• This is used to iterate elements of collections types
+• This construct is employed to iterate through elements of collection types.

-• Each iteration data contains two parts, One is key or index, the second is a value or an element at index
+• Each iteration’s data comprises two components: a key or index and a value or element at that index.

-• The iterated elements order is not ordered or preserved in a collections
+• The order of iterated elements is not guaranteed to be preserved in collections.

 For each array range iteration example